D34DC3N73R/netdata-glibc/README.md

  - Container name resolution no longer requires the host docker PGID and mounting docker.sock.
 Instead this is handled by [HAProxy](https://docs.netdata.cloud/docs/running-behind-haproxy/) so that connections are restricted to read-only access.
 For more information check out the [Netdata Docker Installation Page](https://github.com/netdata/netdata/tree/master/packaging/docker).

 ### Notes
+- Netdata collects [anonymous statistics](https://docs.netdata.cloud/docs/anonymous-statistics/).
+If you wish to opt-out, set the envionrment varible `DO_NOT_TRACK=1`.
 - This image uses the [default python.d.conf](https://github.com/netdata/netdata/blob/master/collectors/python.d.plugin/python.d.conf) with `nvidia_smi: yes` uncommented.
 Volume mount a custom python.d.conf to `/etc/netdata/python.d.conf` for futher customization.
 - If using docker-compose v3+ `/etc/docker/daemon.json` must edited to make `nvidia` the default runtime.
 Example below.
 - If using docker-compose v2.4 or previous, add `runtime: nvidia`.